facebook

 Perception issues

-Where some organisations fall down is delegating succession planning to CEOs or getting team managers to prime their successors.
+Where some organisations fall down is delegating succession planning to CEOs or getting team managers to identify and prime their own successors.
 One may not have the on-the-ground knowledge of high performers and the other may be too entrenched to see the bigger picture.

 And when you leave a succession plan to the outgoing employee, there’s a tendency to pick a successor they like or relate to on a personal level.
-This is why eligibility requirements work; they ensure that characteristics and capabilities are at the forefront of diverse talent decisions.
+This is why scorecards and capabilities work; they ensure the requisite skills, knowledge, and behaviours are at the forefront of diverse talent decisions.

 Assuming high performance

 This is why it’s so important to understand potential and benchmark proficiency.
-Promoting based on past performance neglects potential — whether it exists or not.
+Promoting based on solely past performance neglects potential—whether it exists or not.
 And if it doesn’t exist, no amount of training will create potential successors out of those who’ve reached their capacity cap.

 Focus on existing roles